matheuscscp/gke-metadata-server/README.md

 This principal will be reflected as a Subject in the Google Cloud Console webpage of the Pool.

+##### For issuing Google OpenID Connect Identity Tokens (and getting access on external systems)

-If you plan to use the `GET /computeMetadata/v1/instance/service-accounts/default/identity` API for issuing Google OpenID Connect Identity Tokens to use in external systems, you must also grant the IAM Role `roles/iam.serviceAccountOpenIdTokenCreator` on the Google Service Account to the Google Service Account itself, i.e. the following principal:
+If you plan to use the `GET /computeMetadata/v1/instance/service-accounts/default/identity` API for issuing Google OpenID Connect Identity Tokens to use in external systems, you must also grant the IAM Role `roles/iam.serviceAccountOpenIdTokenCreator` on the target Google Service Accounts to the Kubernetes ServiceAccount of the emulator, i.e. the following

-`serviceAccount:{gcp_service_account}@{gcp_project_id}.iam.gserviceaccount.com`

-This "self-impersonation" permission is necessary because the `gke-metadata-server` emulator retrieves the Google OpenID Connect Identity Token in a 2-step process: first it retrieves the Google Service Account OAuth 2.0 Access Token using the Kubernetes ServiceAccount Token, and then it retrieves the Google OpenID Connect Token using the Google Service Account OAuth 2.0 Access Token.
+principal:

+`principal://iam.googleapis.com/{pool_full_name}/subject/system:serviceaccount:kube-system:gke-metadata-server`

+If the target Google Service Accounts are all contained in the same project, you can grant this role at the project level.
+If the target Google Service Accounts are in different projects, the recommended way is to grant this role on each target Google Service Account individually.
+Regardless of the approach you choose for granting this role, the principal above must be granted the role on the target Google Service Accounts, either at the resource level (directly on the target Google Service Accounts), or at the project level, or at the folder level, or at the organization level.
+The lower the level, the better in terms of security.

 #### Alternatively, grant direct resource access to the Kubernetes ServiceAccount